blondedradio/rr-compile-windows-guide/README.md

     <img src="./assets/vmconnect_aZrIqRHcrf.png">

-- To run the executable, you need to copy it into the folder where you've already installed Dr. Robotnik's Ring Racers.
+- To run the executable, you need to copy it to the folder where you've already installed Dr. Robotnik's Ring Racers.
 </details>